MohitGoel92/Classification/README.md

 ### Boosting Overview

+Boosting methods are additive in the sense that they sequentially retrain Decision Trees using the observations with the highest residuals on the previous tree.
+To do so, observations with a high residual are assigned a higher weight.

 The diagram below illustrates how Boosting will work on a small dataset.

 <p align="center"> <img width="550" src= "/Pics/bs2.png"> </p>